AI4S2S/lilio/docs/README.dev.md

 ## Running the tests

+Lilio uses `pytest` for unit testing.
 Running tests has been configured using `hatch`, and can be started by running:

 ```shell
 hatch run test